Dance Styles

 This evolved by taking the Foxtrot at a faster tempo thus making it a

 "Quickstep".
-The dance has many nimble steps, hops and kicks,
+The dance has many nimble steps, hops and kicks, it an

-the five Competition International dances.
+five Competition International dances.

 Ballroom Tango

 Many of the movements have been taken from the Argentine Tango.
-The music
+The

-International Ballroom dances for competitions.
+five International Ballroom dances for competitions.

 Argentine Tango